-- 2.1.1 As a general rule, contributions by any individual directly to a foreign entity or organization do not qualify as charitable contributions under section 170(c) of the Internal Revenue $Code^2$ and may not be deducted for U.S. income tax purposes.
+2.1.1 As a general rule, contributions by any individual directly to a foreign entity or organization do not qualify as charitable contributions under section 170(c) of the Internal Revenue Code and may not be deducted for U.S. income tax purposes.
 Contributions to a foreign government, corporation, trust, community chest, fund or foundation are within the scope of this rule.
-Certain treaty exceptions exist and are discussed in Section 9 below.
-The rule that tax exempt organizations gifts to which are deductible must be created or organized in or under the laws of the United States, any State, the District of Columbia or any U.S. possession is found in IRC section 170(c)(2)(A). - 2.1.2 Congress has expressed its justification for allowing a deduction for contributions to U.S. charities, and denying a deduction for direct contributions to foreign charities, as follows:
+Certain treaty exceptions exist and are discussed in Section 8 below.
+The rule that tax exempt organizations gifts to which are deductible must be created or organized in or under the laws of the United States, any State, the District of Columbia or any U.S. possession is found in IRC section 170(c)(2)(A).

+2.1.2 Congress has expressed its justification for allowing a deduction for contributions to U.S. charities, and denying a deduction for direct contributions to foreign charities, as follows:

 [When a contribution is made to a U.S. charity, the] government is compensated for the loss of revenue by its relief from financial burden which would otherwise have to be met by appropriations from public funds, and by the benefits resulting from the promotion of the general welfare.
-The United States derives no such benefit from gifts to foreign institutions.4
+The United States derives no such benefit from gifts to foreign institutions.

-2.1.3 Under the general rule of IRC section 170(c), the IRS and the courts have denied income tax deductions for transfers to a private orphanage in Equador5; the State of Israel6; Catholic churches in France7; the University College of
+2.1.3 Under the general rule of IRC section 170(c), the IRS and the courts have denied income tax deductions for transfers to a private orphanage in Ecuador; the State of Israel; Catholic churches in France; the University College of Mandalay,

-Internal Revenue Code of 1986, as amended.
+&lt;sup>2 Internal Revenue Code of 1986, as amended.
 Subsequently referred to as the "Code" or "IRC."

-IRC §170(c) organizations are referred to in this outline interchangeably as "U.S. charities," "U.S. nonprofit organizations" and "U.S. tax exempt organizations."
+&lt;sup>3 IRC §170(c) organizations are referred to in this outline interchangeably as "U.S. charities," "U.S. nonprofit organizations" and "U.S. tax exempt organizations."

-4 H. Rep't.
+&lt;sup>4 H. Rep't.
 No. 1860, 75th Cong., 3d sess., pp. 19-20, 1939-1 C.B.
 (Part 2) 728, at 742.

-5 Tobjy, T.C.M.
+&lt;sup>5 Tobjy, T.C.M.
 1986-62.

-6 Hess, T.C.M.
+&lt;sup>6 Hess, T.C.M.
 1971-242.

-7 Herter, T.C.M.
+&lt;sup>7 Herter, T.C.M.
 1961-19.

-Mandalay, Burma, and other Burmese charitable organizations8; and First Church of Christ Scientist, Berne, a corporation organized under Swiss law.9
+Burma, and other Burmese charitable organizations; and First Church of Christ Scientist, Berne, a corporation organized under Swiss law.

-- 2.1.4 A contribution made directly to a bi-national charitable foundation organized under the laws of both the United States and a foreign country is not entitled to a U.S. income tax deduction since the donee is not organized exclusively under U.S. law.
-10 Bi-national charitable foundations are created by executive agreement between the United States and a foreign country and financed by property contributed equally by the two countries.
-Their assets, including the contributed property, must be equally divided between the United States and the foreign country in the event of a dissolution of the foundation. - 2.1.5 As long as the donee organization was created and organized under the laws of the United States, use of all or a portion of its funds in a foreign jurisdiction does not preclude deductibility.
+2.1.4 As long as the donee organization was created and organized under the laws of the United States, use of all or a portion of its funds in a foreign jurisdiction does not preclude deductibility.
 The rules governing the deductibility of gifts to U.S. charities which use funds abroad are highly complex and are discussed in detail below.
 There are also certain treaty exceptions, described below.